dnbhung/GravitationalMassSimulator/README.md

-No, I won't use Gradle or Maven
+No, I won't use build tools